 1. Is it normal for my 15-year-old teen not to have friends?

 It is usual for a 15-year-old to feel like they don’t have close friends or to experience changes in their peer relationships.
-Adolescence may be a time of social transition and can bring challenges to friendships.
-If your teen consistently struggles with making and maintaining friendships, it may be helpful to seek support from a trusted adult or mental health professional.
-An expert can recommend counseling or therapy to help the teenager overcome these challenges and improve their social skills.
+Adolescence is a time of social transition and can bring challenges to friendships.
+If your teen consistently struggles with making and maintaining friendships, encourage them to use relaxation methods, such as deep breathing, to ease anxiety before social interactions.
+You may also seek the support of a mental health professional or expert who can recommend counseling or therapy to help the teenager overcome these challenges and improve their social skills.

 2. Why do teens lose friends?